MNFaz01/GPT-based-Knowledge-Base/README.md

-# Question-Answering App with your own data using OpenAI GenAI Models
+# Question-Answer with your own data using OpenAI GenAI Models
 This is a simple app built using Python's tkinter library that allows you to ask questions and get answers based on a pre-existing document.
 The app uses the langchain library to perform natural language processing tasks such as text splitting, embeddings, and question answering.

 ## Installation